AlexsLemonade/reproducible-research/participant_information/participant_information.md

 ## COVID-19 Safety Policy

 Please be aware that with the goal of keeping everyone safe, healthy, and comfortable, we will comply with ALSF’s COVID-19 safety policy during this workshop.
-The following protocols and practices will be enforced.
+The following protocols and practices will be enforced:

 * Surgical or respirator masks will be required in the meeting room used for training.
 We will have extra surgical masks available during the workshop should you forget to wear one or wish to change your mask during the day.
 * Hand sanitizer will be made available and HEPA filters will be used in the meeting room used for training.